Opioid Restitution Fund

 Baltimore City makes up 9% of Maryland’s population but, now through the first seven months of 2024, represents 44% of Maryland’s overdose deaths.
 Annually, Baltimore has an average of more than 2 overdose deaths per day.

 That decision has paid off.
-As of August 28, 2024, the City has reached settlement agreements with Allergan, Cardinal Health, and CVS, totaling $242.5 million and already eclipsing the amount the City would have received under the global settlement.
+As of September 10, 2024, the City has reached settlement agreements with Allergan, Cardinal Health, CVS, Walgreens, and Teva, totaling $402.5 million and already eclipsing the amount the City would have received under the global settlement.

 The recoveries from these cases will be used to create the Baltimore City Opioid Restitution Fund.